 Kevin Weitzel: I'll give you a quick break and we're going to hear from Ashley about the various things they've [00:10:00] had to do, or didn't have to do some things were already in place, in dealing with COVID.

 Ashely De Young Seibert: Yeah.
-So like Michelle said, we had our first ever in our company's history, virtual grand opening, in March and it literally happened the week.
+So like Michelle said, we had our first ever in our company's history, virtual grand opening, in March and it literally happened in a week.
 Everything was shelter in place.
 So it was a little nerve wracking at first.
-But, our team, our sales team was amazing.
+But, our sales team was amazing.
 When we told them we were switching everything to virtual, they were like, we're all here for it.

 And what can we do?
 And they all work together so well.
 I was really impressed with how quickly they jumped on it and just how willing they were to do it.
-But, yeah, so we, we definitely, have done now a lot of virtual grand openings in the past couple of months.
-And the first one was for our Ridgeview community.
+But, we definitely, have done now a lot of virtual grand openings in the past couple of months.
+The first one was for our Ridgeview community.

-And, it was the final phase in the community.
-And so there was a long list of people waiting for that final phase.
-And, what I think really stood out was the home sites were larger.
+And, it was the final phase in the community, so there was a long list of people waiting for that final phase.
+What I think really stood out was the home sites were larger.
 It was a great location.
-So people [00:11:00] were really just waiting for that grand opening. and.
+So people [00:11:00] were really just waiting for that grand opening.
 So I think, luckily the technology for us, like as being an innovative builder, it wasn't that difficult to switch everything to become virtual.

 And in our hands, we had every single floor plan photographed.
 We had what we call, real-time video.
-So it was, you know, the gentlemen would put on a Hollywood type movie camera, right.
-A segway through the house.
-And so you can see it.
+So it was like the gentlemen would put on a Hollywood type movie camera, right.
+A segway through the house and so you can see it.
 We had the Matterport.
 We were really ready to go.
 And that came from the fact that we were a small private before had those tools in place.

 You know, just basically implemented onto the large one.
 When I came over to the new place here at K Hovnanian, we did switch over to, or we did implement you to her.
-And that was, you know, again, when you're implementing something to a 400 unit home builder and you implement it onto a 10,000 unit home builder, it takes a little bit longer, you know, you're not just going to put [00:13:00] all 15 divisions, let them all test one.
+And that was again, when you're implementing something to a 400 unit home builder and you implement it onto a 10,000 unit home builder, it takes a little bit longer.
+You're not just going to put [00:13:00] all 15 divisions, let them all test one.

-And again, obviously with masks and precautions, but, it, it wasn't as severe here.
+And again, obviously with masks and precautions, but, it wasn't as severe here.

 I mean, they're all a lot smarter than I am. so, you know, we're always talking, the purchasing folks are always talking and, and we meet as a group, as senior managers, but everybody's responsible for going to do their own job.
 So we don't manage by committee and.
 You know, if anybody feels passionate about something, of course people stop and listen.